zhaohengyin/bluebird/README.md

                      function=add, args={'a': 1, 'b': 2})
 3
 ```
-To this end, we develop the Bluebird.
-This is a lightweight python network programming interface and enables us to write network-based python program easily.
+This is also called remote procedure call (RPC).
+We develop the Bluebird, an extremely lightweight implementation of RPC.
+It enables us to write network-based python program and do customization easily.

 ## Examples